mphe/grayout.vim/README.md

 ## Installation

 1. Requirements
-    * Vim or Neovim
+    * Vim 8.1+ or Neovim
     * Python 3
     * Clang
 2. Install the plugin
     * Using a plugin manager
-    * Alternatively, copy the `plugin` directory into your vim or neovim folder
+    * Alternatively, copy the contents of this repository to your vim directory
 3. Read [Usage](#usage)
 4. Read [Configuration](#configuration)
 5. ...